Vegetarianism and Theravada Buddhism

 Would a good person have any reason to buy poisons?

 The answer is “No” for all forms of wrong livelihood.
 What about the trade of rearing and selling flesh?
-It should be noted that this refers to the root level of rearing animals for sale (and then killing them or for someone else to kill).
+It should be noted that this refers to the root level of rearing animals for sale (and then killing them or having them killed).
 If something is bad once, then doing it many times as a livelihood is wrong livelihood.
-We can see that the trade of flesh is a wrong livelihood and the product is meat.
-So can we infer that same logic that a good Buddhist would have no business buying meat as well?

-The million dollar question is, “If nobody were to buy meat, then there will not be a livelihood of killing meat and the animals will live free.”
+The million-dollar question is, “If nobody were to buy meat, then there would not be a livelihood of killing meat and the animals would live free.”
 In the West, we practice boycotting certain products that do not fit into ethical means.
 Sometimes it works, but not always.
-Some cosmetic companies swear that they no longer do animal testing, and many clothing manufacturers try to produce their clothing through ethically run sewing factories, etc. So the issue is, should a good person boycott meat?
-This question is for you to answer.

-Monks who follow the rules do not buy food, and therefore, the big super factory farms which kill millions of animals per day do not have monks in mind when they slaughter the animals.
+Monks who follow the rules do not buy food, and therefore, the big super factory farms that kill millions of animals per day do not have monks in mind when they slaughter the animals.
 Therefore, it is allowable meat because it was not killed for monks.
-Not only that, but most of the workers in such slaughter houses are of the lowest forms of human beings.
-They are usually ex-convicts and/or alcoholics often with psychiatric problems. [mfn] https://scholar.colorado.edu/cgi/viewcontent.cgi?article=2157&context=honr_theses [/mfn] Monks are probably the last thing on their minds.
-However, such workers do have the lay people in mind when they kill.
-If we were to take the Buddha’s rule on meat and apply it to regular consumers, you might be in trouble.
-A rewritten rule for lay people might be: If you see, hear or suspect the food was killed for yourself, then the meat is not pure for you.
+Not only that, but most of the workers in such slaughterhouses are of the lowest forms of human beings.
+They are usually ex-convicts and/or alcoholics often with psychiatric problems.6

 Should You Eat Meat?